 Sophomore Year of High School: Continue the Hard Work

 Sophomores should continue to build on their experiences from freshman year.
-It is so important to stay involved in activities that truly interest them; these activities can help further develop their sense of self and teach them how to make an impact.
-This is also where, if they haven’t before, students may begin to consider more specifically what jobs they are interested in pursuing and what schools they might consider attending.
+It is important to stay involved in activities that truly interest them; these activities can help further develop their sense of self and teach them how to make an impact in their communities.
+This is also where, if they haven’t already, students should begin to consider what careers they are interested in pursuing and what colleges could help them best in those pursuits.

-Students can also speak to their school’s guidance counselor to get a better sense of their own personal areas of weakness or what they might do in preparation for college, including asking the counselor questions about any standardized testing results, their course load, or other experiences that may improve their chances for admittance to the college of their choice.
+Students should speak to their school’s guidance counselor to target their areas for personal growth or what they can do to further prepare for college, including asking about any standardized testing, their course load, or other experiences that may improve their chances for college admittance.

 Junior Year of High School: A Serious Look at the Future

 Much of the heavy lifting for college enrollment takes place during the junior year of high school.
-To begin, students need to consider more seriously what they are good at in order to know what career they might want to pursue.
+To begin, students need to consider their strengths, talents, and interests in order to know what career they might want to pursue.
 For those who are unsure of where their interests lie or how their interests translate to the workforce, now is the time to take an interest inventory to get a better sense of what career may best utilize their talents.
 They can meet with their school counselor to help create an interest inventory or to take skills assessment tests.

-This is also the time to consider what might be important in a student’s future college; is he interested in a large or small school, a rural or urban setting, a private or public university, a specific program or a liberal arts curriculum?
-Each of these answers will help a student to narrow his focus and begin a search in earnest for the school that best fits his needs.
+This is also the time for your student to decide what important qualities he wants in his future college.
+For example, is he interested in a large or small school, a rural or urban setting, a private or public university, a specific program or a liberal arts curriculum?
+Each of these answers will help your son narrow his search for schools that best fit his needs.

-Beyond this, though, junior year is also typically where preparation for and undertaking standardized tests occurs.
-Depending on where a student is considering applying, he will likely need to take the ACT or SAT standardized tests.
-These tests allow schools to judge a student’s overall knowledge acquisition, but many colleges report that grades and other involvement weigh more in their decision-making process than simple test scores.
-So preparing for these tests can be important, but equally so is maintaining and improving grades.
+Beyond the self-assessments, junior year is typically where students take standardized tests.
+Depending on where a student would like to apply, he will likely need to take the ACT or SAT standardized tests.
+These tests allow schools to judge a student’s overall knowledge acquisition, but many colleges report that grades and other involvement weigh more in their decision-making process than the test scores alone.
+Preparing for these tests is important, but equally so is maintaining and improving grades.
 Additionally, a student should continue any extracurricular, sports or other activities, such as volunteer work.
 If your son hasn’t joined a group by this point, he should strongly consider finding something that piques his interests; colleges do look for applicants that have experiences outside the classroom.

-The summer between junior year and the start of senior year is the perfect time to complete college visits, if not before.
-Visiting a college campus gives a student a chance to experience the feel of the campus, to begin to envision himself there, and to continue narrowing his options.
-For those who can’t set foot on a physical campus, many schools offer virtual tours online, allowing prospective students the opportunity to see what their programs, their classes, and their dorms are like.
-But, if possible, nothing can top the actual experience of standing on a campus and envisioning oneself attending that school.
+The summer between junior year and the start of senior year is the perfect time to complete college visits.
+Visiting a college campus can give students a feel for the campus, an opportunity to envision himself there, and a way to continue narrowing his selection.
+For those who can’t set foot on a physical campus, many schools offer virtual online tours, student and professor testimonial videos, and a plethora of information about the college.
+Your son should also consider how he will pay for college; he should complete the FAFSA and begin his search for scholarships.

 Senior Year of High School: Not Finished Yet

 Senior year brings many challenges and many opportunities.
 Now is the time for students to retake their standardized tests if they were dissatisfied with their previous scores.
 It is also the time to submit applications to their top choice schools and to at least one fallback school; the majority of high schools recommend, even require, students to apply to at least one top choice school and one fallback school.
-Even if a student doesn’t know what he wants to study yet, it is important for him to consider carefully all of the factors that will make him successful at a potential school, including school size, programs available, location, faith affiliation, and more.
+Even if a student doesn’t yet know what he wants to study, it is important for him to carefully consider all of the factors that will make him successful, including school size, programs available, location, faith affiliation, and more.

-Applying to schools typically requires personal information, grade point average, coursework completed and in progress, and teacher references.
+Applying to schools typically requires personal information, grade point average, coursework both completed and in progress, and teacher references.
 Having those items available before beginning applications can make the process easier.
-Also, understand that most colleges require an application fee, so narrowing the number of schools one applies to is a cost-saving measure.
+Most colleges require an application fee, so narrowing the number of schools one applies to is a cost-saving measure.

-Keeping up one’s involvement and grades is also necessary, as schools reserve the right to rescind offers of enrollment if either of these change significantly in a student’s final year.
-And before and after the applications have gone out, it’s time to consider how he will pay for that school, including completing the FAFSA and applying for scholarships.
+Keeping up one’s involvement and grades is still necessary, as schools reserve the right to withdraw offers of enrollment if there is significant change in a student’s senior year.

 St. Lawrence Seminary High School: Prepared for Graduation and Beyond

-At St. Lawrence Seminary High School, students complete many of these tasks through the help of our guidance counselor and our classroom teachers.
-The guidance counselor discusses potential options and opportunities in her individual meetings with each sophomore, junior, and senior.
-Classroom teachers take time out of their classes to discuss specific college-related questions and to encourage students in their progress toward choosing and applying to schools.
-School visits take place on the weekends for students who aren’t able to step foot on a campus over a break.
+At St. Lawrence Seminary High School (SLS), students complete many of these tasks through the help of our guidance counselor and our classroom teachers.
+The guidance counselor discusses options and opportunities with each sophomore, junior, and senior.
+Classroom teachers take time to discuss specific college-related questions and to encourage students in their progress toward choosing and applying to schools.
+Students can visit college campuses on weekends or do so with their families over a school break.

-Juniors are registered for ACT test preparation, working to reduce test anxiety.
-“College days” events for juniors and seniors help them to identify steps to successfully apply for and gain admittance to college.
+Juniors are registered for ACT test preparation to help reduce test anxiety.
+“College Day” events for juniors and seniors help them to identify steps to successfully apply for and gain admittance to college.
 All along the way, the counselor communicates with students their next steps and any needed documentation.